-Tip #3 Use incentives
+Tip #4 Use incentives

-You may also be able to make use of tools like our CMNTY Gamification Engine, which can be implemented into your platform.
+You may also be able to make use of tools like our CMNTY gamification engine, which can be implemented into your platform.
 Set point and badge triggers to give your members the ability to earn points and badges through their participation.
 You can even reward people with real prizes, if you let them spend their points in the webshop.

-Tip #4 Avoid forcing participation
+Tip #5 Avoid forcing participation

 We know that you will want all of your community members to be on your site at all times, but remember that it is okay when members step away.
 It is better to have fewer active members in your platform who give you genuine feedback, than 100% participation from members who aren’t invested in giving quality input to your community.

 Ready to improve your online community management?

 To ensure that your online community succeeds follow the 5 tips mentioned above, and then track and review your community’s performance regularly against your community objectives (this should be defined in your online community management strategy).